 In the UK, LGBT+ History Month provides role models, builds community, and represents a civil rights statement about the contributions of the LGBTQ+ community, and as in previous years it's linked to a school National Curriculum subject.

-Section 28 was part of the Local Government Act 1988, which stated that a local authority "shall not intentionally promote homosexuality or publish material with the intention of promoting homosexuality" or "promote the teaching in any maintained school of the acceptability of homosexuality as a pretended family relationship".
+Section 28 was part of the Local Government Act 1988, brought in by the backward and homophobic Conservative government of Margaret Thatcher.
+Their new law stated that a local authority "shall not intentionally promote homosexuality or publish material with the intention of promoting homosexuality" or "promote the teaching in any maintained school of the acceptability of homosexuality as a pretended family relationship".

 The resultant effect of this was teachers and other school staff became fearful of doing what they knew and felt to be the right thing.
 This fear was further exacerbated by some factions of society and the media through misrepresentation, which in turn meant that same-gender relationships were simply not discussed or visible in our schools.